 †† **First Energy Matching Funds

-Food was donated and bought to stock the pantry.† Committee members were 7 who purchased and picked up donated food, 8 who sorted food and stocked shelves and made 672 deliveries, a 10% decrease from 2012.
+Food was donated and purchased ($10,821) to stock the pantry.† Committee members were 7 who purchased and picked up donated food, 8 who sorted food and stocked shelves and 44

-Furniture and household items were donated, collected and delivered.† Expenditures of $86 was spent for a familyís special need.
-We had a crew †of 13 who picked up and delivered furniture to help 15 families in 28 deliveries this year.† Two families were also given clothing and coats.† There were 26 donors.
+Furniture and household items were donated, collected and delivered.† We had a crew who picked up and delivered furniture to help 15 families in 28 deliveries this year.† Two families were also given clothing and coats.† There were 26 donors.

 Our governing body is all-volunteer and includes the elected officers and appointed chairpersons of the standing committees.